-For a competitive firm's supply curve, know the line on page 176: "for a competitive firm with an upward sloping marginal cost curve, the supply curve and the marginal cost curve look exactly the same."
+For a competitive firm's supply curve, know the line after exhibit 7-4: "for a competitive firm with an upward sloping marginal cost curve, the supply curve and the marginal cost curve look exactly the same."

-Know the relations on page 178: $TR \ge VC$ and $P \ge AVC$; if these do not hold, the firm shuts down in the short run.
+Know the relations in the section on the Shutdown Decision: $TR \ge VC$ and $P \ge AVC$; if these do not hold, the firm shuts down in the short run.
 If fixed costs are more than zero, the inequalities are strict.

-Know the formula for the price elasticity of supply on the bottom of page 180.
+Know the formula for the price elasticity of supply in section 7.1.4.
 This is the same as the formula for the price elasticity of demand, except that we use the derivative of the supply curve, not the derivative of the demand curve.
+The final exam tests both the price elasticity of demand and the price elasticity of supply.

-Section 7.2, "the competitive industry in the short run," is the basis of most final exam problems on this module.
-We show the procedure in the practice problems; the homework and final exam problems are the same.
+Section 7.2, "the competitive industry in the short run," is the basis of many final exam problems.
+We show the procedure in the practice problems; the final exam problems are the same.
 You are given the demand curve, the industry supply curve, and the firm's marginal cost curve, from which you derive the market price and quantity, the firm's quantity, and the number of firms in the industry (if they are the same size).